Training in Anatomical Pathology Technology

 a. access to your results is controlled by a password that is unique to each cohort - all personal date has been removed from results list and each candidate identifiable via a pseudonymised ID (RSPH number) provided via the North Tees Centre.

-b. we store your Data on secure servers within the Trust.
+b. we store your Data on secure servers within the Trust AND:

 13. Technical and organisational measures include measures to deal with any suspected data breach.
 If you suspect any misuse or loss or unauthorised access to your Data, please let us know immediately by contacting us via this e-mail address: , or by phone on: 01642 383741.